Once a week on Tuesday evenings, in Nyon

 (2 minutes from autoroute with ample free parking.
 On public transport routes)

-This will be a ‘hands-on’ practical course and participants should bring the camera they use.
+This will be a ‘hands-on’ practical course.
+Participants should bring the camera they use.

 In addition, to help you improve your photography, a photo-assignment will be set each week (optional participation)